SandraCalero/holbertonschool-higher_level_programming/README.md

 - What is \*args and how to use it
 - What is \*\*kwargs and how to use it
 - How to handle named arguments in a function

+## 0x0D.
+SQL - Introduction

+### General

+* What’s a database
+* What’s a relational database
+* What does SQL stand for
+* What’s MySQL
+* How to create a database in MySQL
+* What does DDL and DML stand for
+* How to CREATE or ALTER a table
+* How to SELECT data from a table
+* How to INSERT, UPDATE or DELETE data
+* What are subqueries
+* How to use MySQL functions